 Pharmacal MG217 eczema cream recalled for Staphylococcus aureus contamination

-Pharmacal is recalling one lot of MG217 Multi-Symptom Treatment Cream & Skin Protectant Eczema Cream (6oz tube, lot 1024088, expiration November 2026) because it may be contaminated with Staphylococcus aureus bacteria.
-This contamination could cause serious skin infections, especially in people with weakened immune systems or damaged skin.
+Pharmacal recalled one lot of MG217 Multi-Symptom Treatment Cream & Skin Protectant Eczema Cream (6oz tube, lot 1024088) because it was found to contain Staphylococcus aureus bacteria.
+The contaminated product could cause infections ranging from localized skin infections to serious conditions like sepsis, especially in people with weakened immune systems or compromised skin.
 No illnesses have been reported so far.

-- Stop using the product immediately and throw it away
+- Stop using the product and discard it.

-- Call your doctor if you have used this cream and develop signs of infection (redness, warmth, swelling, or discharge at the application site)
+- Contact your doctor if you have used this cream and developed signs of infection (redness, warmth, swelling, drainage, or fever).

 Product photos